-The most well-known indicator of air pollution is the Air Quality Index (AQI), which rates cities all over the world at a scale of 0 to 500.
-A lower value indicates a lower level of air pollution, and vice versa.
-It should be noted that each country has its own AQI, but most countries include the measurement of five major air pollutants: ground-level ozone, carbon monoxide, sulphur dioxide, nitrogen dioxide and airborne particles.
+The most well-known indicator of air pollution is the Air Quality Index (AQI), which rates cities all over the world on a scale of 0 to 500.
+A lower value indicates a lower level of air pollution and vice versa.
+It should be noted that each country has its own AQI, but most countries include the measurement of five major air pollutants: ground-level ozone, carbon monoxide, sulphur dioxide, nitrogen dioxide, and airborne particles.
 These air pollutants are formed due to different complex chemical reactions; air pollution can be generally ascribed to burning fossil fuels.

 Effects of Air Pollution on the Environment

 Pure water, meaning distilled water or deionised water, has the value of pH7 whereas water from rainfall is between 5 and 5.5, which is slightly acidic.
 Rainwater will become much more acidic when it is mixed with certain air pollutants such as sulphur dioxide and nitrogen dioxide.
 Typically, rain with a pH value of 4 is considered acid rain, of which the acidity is 10 times that of pH 5.
 Acid rain is incredibly harmful to natural ecosystems, in particular, its impact on soil.
 About 45% of the components of soil are minerals including aluminium.
 If soil becomes acidic, its aluminium will become soluble and interfere with the root’s cell division as well as its ability to elongate.
 At the same time, essential nutrients for plants such as calcium will be reduced by exposure to acid rain; this makes it difficult for plants to consume water.
 Acid rain also threatens wildlife, especially aquatic animals since most function at the optimal pH value between 6.5 to 8.5.